Facebook at 15: Zuckerberg still thinks he's empowering you all

 It hasn't been an easy ride.

-"These are all critical issues, and we have a responsibility to manage these networks more proactively to prevent harm," Zuckerberg wrote on Monday.
+"These are all critical issues, and we have a responsibility to manage these networks more proactively to prevent harm," Zuckerberg wrote in a post Monday, reflecting on the anniversary.
 And he noted that Facebook is now spending more on security than the $5.1 billion in revenue the company reported during its 2012 IPO (PDF).

 Zuckerberg also rang a note of optimism.
 He said that while some people are uncomfortable with the changes social networks like his have brought to society, they ultimately are doing good.